utshomax/postman-docs/src/pages/docs/postman-flows/flows-intro/passing-data-between-blocks.md

     ![Create a flow and add a Send Request block](https://assets.postman.com/postman-docs/v10/flow-data-send-request-v10.jpg)

 1. In the **Send Request** block, select **Add request > Random User Collection > New Request**.
-Each time your new flow executes, the flow will get data using the GET request from the Random User Collection request you created earlier.
+Each time the flow executes, it will get data using the GET request from the Random User Collection request you created earlier.

     ![Select data](https://assets.postman.com/postman-docs/v10/flow-select-data-v10.jpg)